By David Morrill

 According to the Spanish chronicler Marquez Gonzalez Suarez, Vallejo often attended the hangings and lashings in person.
 He is also credited with introducing the popular Spanish pastime of cat roasting to Cuenca.
 The governor encouraged families to come to the central plaza, now Parque Calderon, on Sunday nights to watch cats in wire mesh cages lowered into a bonfire.
 According to Gonzalez Suarez, “The caterwauling and writhing of the burning felines always delighted and amused the spectators.”

-According to records, those found guilty of murder, theft, adultery or insulting the Spanish crown, were marched to the gallows in “humiliation robes,” smeared with calf’s blood, wearing hoods.
+According to records, those found guilty of murder, theft, adultery or insulting the Spanish crown, were marched to the gallows in “humiliation robes,” smeared with calf’s blood.

 Following the expulsion of the Spanish from Ecuador in 1822, hangings gave way to death by firing squad, but executions continued to be public spectacles.

-In 1857, when Tiburcio Lucero was found guilty of murdering a prominent chicken farmer, he was ordered shot in San Francisco Plaza.
-The condemned man was ushered into the plaza wearing a bloody robe –the Spanish tradition stuck– placed on a raised wooden platform and shot.
+In 1857, when Tiburcio Lucero was found guilty of murdering a prominent pig farmer, he was ordered shot in San Francisco Plaza.
+The condemned man was ushered into the plaza wearing a bloody robe — the Spanish tradition stuck — placed on a raised wooden platform and shot.

 The public executions were usually accompanied by a legal order that wives and children witness the deaths of husbands and fathers.
 Cuenca poet Dolores Veintimilla de Galindo, considered a radical reformer in her day, objected to children being forced to watch their fathers die.
 She posted flyers around town, encouraging citizens to speak out against what she called “cruel and barbaric rituals.”

 Not until Eloy Alfaro’s liberal revolution of 1897 was the death penalty eliminated in Ecuador.
-The last official execution recorded in Cuenca was that of Vargas Luis Torres, convicted of attempting an armed rebellion.
-He was shot on Calle Sucre, in front of what today is the municipal building.
-Court documents note that neighborhood dogs licked the blood off the cobblestones after the body had been removed.
+The last official execution recorded in Cuenca was that of Vargas Luis Torres, convicted of attempting an armed rebellion in 1896.
+He was shot on Calle Sucre in front of what today is the municipal building.
+Court documents note that neighborhood dogs licked the blood from the cobblestones after the body had been carted away.

-Alfaro was thanked for his efforts for humane justice in 1912, by a mob led by two Catholic priests.
+Alfaro was thanked for his efforts of instituting more humane punishments in 1912 by a mob led by two Catholic priests.
 After he was shot, his body was dragged in ropes through the streets of Quito, his arms and legs severed along the way.
 What was left of him was thrown onto a fire at the end of the procession.

-One of the humiliation crosses, made of marble, still stands on the corner of Simon Bolivar and Coronel Talbot, in front of Iglesia San Sebastian.
+One of the marble humiliation crosses still stands in front of Iglesia San Sebastian, at the corner of Simon Bolivar and Coronel Talbot.